chef-boneyard/chef-rfc/exit-status.md

     so that Test-Kitchen/Vagrant/any outside tool can wait for node to reboot, and continue converging.

 ## Specification
-* Chef-apply, Chef-client, Chef-Solo should honor the below exit chef run exit codes
+* Chef applications (e.g. chef-client) that interpret recipes should use the specified exit codes
+* Chef tools (e.g. knife) should behave appropriately for the exit code, or pass it to the user

-### Exit codes reserved across platforms
+### Exit codes Reserved by Operating System
 * Windows- [Link](https://msdn.microsoft.com/en-us/library/windows/desktop/ms681381(v=vs.85).aspx)
 * Linux - [Sysexits](http://www.freebsd.org/cgi/man.cgi?query=sysexits&apropos=0&sektion=0&manpath=FreeBSD+4.3-RELEASE&format=html), [Bash Scripting](http://tldp.org/LDP/abs/html/exitcodes.html)

-### Exit Codes usable across platforms
+### Remaining Available Exit Codes
 All exit codes defined should be usable on all supported Chef Platforms.
 Also the exit codes used should be idential across platforms.
 That limits the total range from 1-255.
 Exit codes not explicitly used by Linux/Windows are listed below.
-There are a total of 59 exit codes that overlap between the two platforms.
+There are 59 exit codes that are available on both platforms.

  * Exit Codes Available for Chef use:
      * ~~35,37,40,41,42~~,43,44,45,46,47,48,49,79,81,90,91,92,93,94,95,96,97